bowenypm-debug/NEPv/REPORT.md

 ## Problem Statement

-Traditional linear eigenvalue problems seek a scalar lambda and a non-zero vector v such that Av = lambda * v, where the matrix A is constant.
-However, in many real-world systems—such as electronic structure calculations in quantum chemistry (e.g., Self-Consistent Field equations) and advanced machine learning data clustering—the matrix itself changes depending on its own eigenvectors.
+Traditional linear eigenvalue problems look for a scalar lambda and a non-zero vector v such that Av = lambda * v, where the matrix A is constant.
+However, in many real-world systems such as quantum chemistry and machine learning data  the matrix is not static and isntead itself changes depending on its own eigenvectors.
 This is a Nonlinear Eigenvalue Problem with Eigenvector Dependency (NEPv), mathematically stated as:

 A(v)v = lambda * v

-Because the operator A(v) changes dynamically with the state vector v, traditional direct linear algebra methods (like standard QR algorithms) cannot solve it directly.
+Because the operator A(v) changes dynamically with the state vector v, traditional direct linear algebra methods cannot solve it directly.
 The system requires iterative numerical solvers.
 This project implements a computational simulator to analyze the convergence behaviors, stability boundaries, and common failure states of these solvers within a controlled two-dimensional (2x2) coordinate matrix landscape.

 ---